evan-tome/Study-Buddy/README.md

 - User authentication with JWT
 - Create, join, and leave study sessions
 - Real-time chat per session using Socket.IO
-- Session dashboard with participants and chat (Discord-style layout)
+- Session dashboard with participants and chat
 - Search and filter sessions
 - Responsive design